Yujin1007/NeuralODEDMD/README.md

 # CDMD-NODE

-This is development code of **stochastic neural ordinary differential equation - Dynamic Mode Decomposition (CDMD-NODE)**.
+This is development code of **Stochastic Neural Ordinary Differential Equation - Dynamic Mode Decomposition (NODE-NODE)**.
 The project explores uncertainty-aware neural ODEs for dynamic mode decomposition with applications to complex dynamical systems.

 ## 🛠 Environment Setup